ThinkBigAnalytics/AoaDemoModels/README.md

 Note that other files may be included under the model_modules folder and they will be added to the relevant containers during training, evaluation and scoring.
 Examples of this a common data prep classes etc.

-# Shared Code
+## Shared Code

-To share common code between models, or between training and scoring, you should create a separate models util module that you can release and version.
-It should be relatively easy to support relative files within the model_modules folder so that at the very least, training and scoring in the same packages can have common code in a shared file without the need for a library with additional release cycle and maintenance.
-It just needs some testing.
+To share common code between models, you should create a separate models util module that you can release and version.
+To share code between the training and scoring of an individual model, you can follow the example code in the [tensorflow sample](./model_definitions/74eca506-e967-48f1-92ad-fb217b07e181/DOCKER_GENERIC_RAW/model_modules).
+There you can see that the [preprocess.py](./model_definitions/74eca506-e967-48f1-92ad-fb217b07e181/DOCKER_GENERIC_RAW/model_modules/preprocess.py) file has code that is used in both training.py and scoring.py.

 # Cli tools